noahadams/cascadiajs-2014-presentation/Cascadia JS 2014 Day 1.md

 - Blow people's minds, or at least try to
 - Remeber, programming is supposed to be fun
 - Be excited as an organizer, create things that inspire you
-- Book speakers ina dvance, up to 3 months, they can and do cancel, more time gives you a cahnce to find a backup
+- Book speakers in advance, up to 3 months, they can and do cancel, more time gives you a cahnce to find a backup
 - Venues don't need to be perfect, just big enough
 - Treat venues like sponsors, exchange their time and space for something
 - don't burn out, ask for help, lots of help